 Post Doom, No Gloom, via ZOOM

-Weekly community support calls
+Twice-weekly community support calls

-90-min Zoom calls typically include discussion of…
+90-min PDNG Zoom calls (first box, above) include discussion of…

 • Big picture updates: abrupt climate change, collapse, etc

 • Coping strategies / Adapting to what’s here or inevitable

 • Best practices and Love-in-Action ideas and envisionings

 • Post-doom recovery & wellbeing circles / healthy habits

 The purpose of these weekly Zoom calls is (A) to support each other in learning and accepting what is real, including what is now inevitable and unstoppable, and (B) to elicit and catalogue collective intelligence with respect to living honorably and courageously in increasingly chaotic and challenging times.
 Our aim is to provide a safe and supportive virtual space to explore questions related to ecological overshoot, abrupt climate change, biospheric and societal collapse, and coping/adapting to what is possible and what is no longer possible going forward.
 Special attention will be given to sharing “best practices” for experiencing life in all its fullness as a gift (including its inevitable grief and disappointments) and nurturing a greater sense of community with our human and more-than-human kin.
 (See definitions of “doom” and “post-doom” below.)

 These three videos offer a perspective vital for staying sane, sober, and on-purpose in contracting, crazy-making times.
 They are especially recommended for those who regularly or periodically participate in our weekly “Post Doom, No Gloom” or “Post Doom Bloom” community support Zoom calls.

 New Serenity Prayer: Emotional Support for Climate Anxiety and Environmental Dread